May 16, 2018 6 min read

 Styles: Trousers and straight-leg pants in denim are a great pairing for pale and blush pinks.
 You can also pair pink with other pink tones for a monochrome look, like a tailored suede jacket or trench coat.
 Add white and brown leather shoes for a summery look.

-Colours: For green, we paired it with shades on the same side of the colour wheel like light blue, olive green, and navy.
-This pale shade of green pairs really well with khaki, which comes in various shades of beige and earthy greens.
+Colours: For green, we like to pair it with shades on the same side of the colour wheel like light blue, olive green, and navy.
+Pale shades of green pair really well with khaki, which comes in various shades of beige and earthy greens.
 Neutral white and cream tones also pair well with it and create an airy, spring look.
 For those who prefer to wear black or darker shades, pairing green with grey, dark brown or navy blue allows for a cooler look.

-Styles: Wide and straight-leg pants (and everything in-between!) in khaki and denim work really well with this colour.
+Styles: Wide and straight-leg pants (and everything in-between!) in khaki, denim and black work really well with this colour.
 Try pairing olive coloured pants with a white t-shirt and grey cardigan like The Comfy Puff Sleeve Cardigan, or pair the same bright coloured pants with a black linen top for more of a summer look.
 Light sandals and shoes in white and brown leather add warmth to the outfits as well.

 Colours: Purples lie directly across from yellow on the colour wheel, which, unless your closet is entirely comprised of bright colours, seemed a bit too bright for us.
 Instead, we opted to pair purples with neutral tones like grey, white and black made with more natural fibres for a timeless look with only a slight pop of bright coloured clothing.
 Close colour wheel companions like light and deep purple would also pair well for a monochromatic look.

 Styles: Pants, blazers and skirts with clean tailored straight lines and long, structured knit cardigans.
 For shoes, stick to no-fuss, timeless designs like open-toe mules and ankle or mid-ankle boots.
 Although we wouldn’t pair this shade with your typical blue or washed denim, it does look great with a dark wash or black denim.